Mondanite Magazine

 Q. Can you tell us something about your journey with cancer?

-After I finished my training at Memorial Sloan-Kettering I went to the M. D. Anderson Cancer Center in Houston and I did an extra year of training.
-I returned to Beirut in 1971 and I joined the staff of the American University of Beirut (AUB).
-From 1971-1986 I was in charge of the cancer program and I trained 23 physicians; 20 of whom I eventually succeeded to bring with me to the United States and to train in the best cancer centers.
-Some 5 to 6 of these are now national leaders in cancer research.
-This is probably one of my biggest achievements having trained all these doctors and eventually seeing them flourish to become world leaders in cancer research.
+After I finished my training at Memorial Sloan-Kettering, I went to the M. D. Anderson Cancer Center in Houston and did an extra year of training.
+I returned to Beirut in 1971 and joined the staff of the American University of Beirut (AUB).
+From 1971-1986, I was in charge of the cancer program and I trained 23 physicians; 20 of whom I eventually succeeded in bringing to the United States to train at the best cancer centers.
+About 5 to 6 of these are now national leaders in cancer research.
+This is probably one of my biggest achievements—having trained all these doctors and eventually seeing them flourish to become world leaders in cancer research.
 In addition to being in charge of the cancer program at AUB, I was also the president of the Lebanese Cancer Society and I did many campaigns to educate the public about cancer.

 In January 1987, I returned to the United States and I served on the faculty of M.D.
 Anderson Cancer Center as a professor of cancer medicine and research.
-In 1991 I established Salem Oncology Centre and until now I am the president of this center, and the director of cancer research at St. Luke’s Episcopal Hospital.
-St. Luke’s Episcopal Hospital where I have privileges, established a chair in my name, the “Philip Salem Cancer Research Chair“, in recognition to my contributions to cancer medicine.
+In 1991, I established Salem Oncology Centre and until now I am the president of this center, and the director of cancer research at St. Luke’s Episcopal Hospital.
+St. Luke’s Episcopal Hospital, where I have privileges, established a chair in my name, the “Philip Salem Cancer Research Chair,” in recognition of my contributions to cancer medicine.
 I am very humbled by this honor.

-Q. What are the latest research results and treatment to cure cancer?
+Q. What are the latest research results and treatments to cure cancer?

-The first concept is developing drugs which target only the cancer cells and do not harm the normal cells.
+The first concept is developing drugs that target only the cancer cells and do not harm the normal cells.
 We already have several drugs like this.
-One of these drugs is Gleevec which is only a pill that a patient takes.
-Patients with chronic myelogenous leukemia may even achieve cure by treatment with Gleevec.
+One of these drugs is Gleevec, which is only a pill that a patient takes.
+Patients with chronic myelogenous leukemia may even achieve a cure through treatment with Gleevec.

 The second concept is that a chronic infection may eventually lead to cancer.
-When I was a professor at AUB, I published extensively on a disease that afflicts people in the Mediterranean countries and the Middle East.
+When I was a professor at AUB, I published extensively on a disease that afflicts people in Mediterranean countries and the Middle East.
 This disease was a model of how an infection in the small intestine may eventually lead to the development of cancer.
 I did not realize the significance of that concept then.
 But a few years later, this concept became the cornerstone in the development of a new field in cancer research called chemoprevention.
-Take for example cervical cancer in women; we now know that an infection by the Human Papilloma Virus may lead to cancer of the cervix.
+For example, cervical cancer in women can be linked to infection by the Human Papilloma Virus, which can lead to cancer of the cervix.
 If we prevent this infection with the vaccine Gardasil, the cancer will never develop.
 This is a model of how we can develop strategies to prevent infection and consequently prevent cancer.
 I am proud to say I was one of the very early researchers in the seventies who came up with this concept.
-You can imagine if we identify all kinds of infections that could cause cancer and we develop strategies to prevent them, we can probably cure or prevent a lot of cancers.
+If we identify all kinds of infections that could cause cancer and develop strategies to prevent them, we can potentially cure or prevent many cancers.
 I strongly suspect that many cancer diseases could be the result of chronic infections.

 Q. How can we prevent cancer?

 A. One of the biggest challenges to mankind is tobacco smoking.
-The cigarette kills a minimum of 5 to 6 million people a year worldwide.
+Cigarettes kill a minimum of 5 to 6 million people a year worldwide.
 There is no war that would kill that number of people annually.
 Although this is a huge problem, its prevention is not that difficult.
 The major obstacle here is the interfacing between politicians and the tobacco industry.
-In America most politicians are supported by the tobacco industry.
-Approximately 1/3 of all cancers that afflict man are tobacco related.
+In America, most politicians are supported by the tobacco industry.
+Approximately 1/3 of all cancers that afflict humans are tobacco-related.

-It is difficult to say in few words all the strategies for the prevention of cancer.
-The best advice I can give to people is to identify one day a year for a check up.
-This is the most important advice that I can give to the public.
-This is so important because most cancers are curable when diagnosed early.
+It is difficult to say in a few words all the strategies for the prevention of cancer.
+The best advice I can give is to identify one day a year for a check-up.
+This is the most important advice I can give to the public.
+This is crucial because most cancers are curable when diagnosed early.

 Q. Do you believe that cancer can be cured by a supernatural miracle?

-A. I have 42 years of experience in cancer medicine and research and I have not yet seen a single patient who has been cured of cancer from outside the miracle of the mind.
-Only God can make miracles, and God has created the human mind which is capable of acquiring knowledge and with knowledge we can conquer disease.
-I was on several committees that relate to the authentication of miracles, and every “miracle” I had examined was not a miracle.
+A. I have 42 years of experience in cancer medicine and research, and I have not yet seen a single patient who has been cured of cancer through a miracle.
+Only God can make miracles, and God has created the human mind, which is capable of acquiring knowledge.
+With knowledge, we can conquer disease.
+I have been on several committees that relate to the authentication of miracles, and every “miracle” I examined was not a miracle.
 I only believe in the miracle of the mind.
-At the same time I would like to say that I cannot believe that there is anyone who has more faith than I do.
-I thank the Lord everyday.
-I am a great believer in his power.
-I believe it is only He who can make miracles; no one else can.
+At the same time, I would like to say that I cannot believe anyone has more faith than I do.
+I thank the Lord every day.
+I am a great believer in His power.
+I believe only He can make miracles; no one else can.

-Q. You say I believe “when you treat cancer we need to remember that we are not treating the disease in vacuum, we are treating the human being who has the disease there is a big difference between giving a good treatment and giving a good care” can you explain this?
+Q. You say, "When you treat cancer, we need to remember that we are not treating the disease in a vacuum; we are treating the human being who has the disease.
+There is a big difference between giving a good treatment and giving good care."
+Can you explain this?

 A. When we treat cancer, we are not only treating the disease.
 There is a human being behind the disease who has concerns, fears, and anxiety.
 He is threatened by death and is in a state of shock.
-He should be recognized as a total person, and the need to alleviate his fears and to address all of his concerns is of extreme importance.
+He should be recognized as a whole person, and the need to alleviate his fears and address all of his concerns is of extreme importance.
 Doctors who only treat diseases are failures.
-It is only when you love your patient and you treat the patient as a whole, you can cure him.
-Also, I want to emphasize that when we treat patients, it is not only the medical treatment which is important, but supportive treatment as well.
-Supportive treatment is what we give along with chemotherapy to prevent the toxicity of chemotherapy and to make the patient live as close to normal as possible.
-In addition to supportive care, good care means easy accessibility to the doctor and to the nurses, it means continuity of care on Saturdays, Sundays, and holidays, and it means that the doctor is always ready to sit down and talk to the patient.
-In the climate of medical care we live in today, doctors are only interested in treating diseases.
+It is only when you love your patient and treat the patient as a whole that you can cure him.
+Also, I want to emphasize that when we treat patients, it is not only the medical treatment that is important, but supportive treatment as well.
+Supportive treatment is what we give along with chemotherapy to prevent its toxicity and to make the patient live as close to normal as possible.
+In addition to supportive care, good care means easy accessibility to the doctor and to the nurses; it means continuity of care on Saturdays, Sundays, and holidays, and it means that the doctor is always ready to sit down and talk to the patient.
+In the current climate of medical care, doctors are only interested in treating diseases.
 They have no time for the human being behind the disease.
-Taking care of the whole patient is time consuming and some doctors are not willing to give a lot of their time.
+Taking care of the whole patient is time-consuming, and some doctors are not willing to give a lot of their time.
 This is a major challenge for medical care, not only in America but all over the world.
 In the treatment of cancer, compassion, love, caring, understanding, and human warmth are as important as the basic medical treatment.
-This is why I am in the process of finishing a book on cancer treatment, entitled “Knowledge alone is not enough”
+This is why I am in the process of finishing a book on cancer treatment, entitled "Knowledge Alone Is Not Enough."

 Q. What are the most important factors that determine the cure of a patient?

-A. This is an extremely important question because unfortunately more than 90% of patients do not receive adequate treatment that could provide them with cure.
+A. This is an extremely important question because, unfortunately, more than 90% of patients do not receive adequate treatment that could provide them with a cure.
 The factors that determine cure are the following:

 - The exact nature of the cancer and how malignant it is.